What is Environmental Justice?

 Contact Us

-To learn more about the our commitment to environmental justice, or other ways to engage in our process, please contact environmentaljustice@deltacouncil.ca.gov.
-To contact our Tribal Liaison, please contact engage@deltacouncil.ca.gov.
+To learn more about our commitment to environmental justice or other ways to engage in our process, please email environmentaljustice@deltacouncil.ca.gov.
+To contact our tribal liaison, please email tribal.liaison@deltacouncil.ca.gov.